 Sometimes bacteria cause encephalitis, usually as part of bacterial meningitis (called meningoencephalitis).
 Protozoa, such as amebas, those that cause toxoplasmosis (in people who have AIDS), and those that causes malaria, can also infect the brain and cause encephalitis.
 Rarely, encephalitis develops in people who have cancer—a disorder called paraneoplastic encephalitis.
 What causes it is unknown.

 Infections that can directly lead to encephalitis can occur in epidemics or occasionally as isolated cases (sporadically).

 In the United States, the most common types of epidemic encephalitis are caused by arboviruses.
 Arboviruses are viruses transmitted to people through the bites of arthropods, usually mosquitoes, fleas, or ticks.
 (Arbovirus is short for arthropod-borne virus.)
-The viruses are transmitted to arthropods when arthropods bite infected animals.
+The viruses are transmitted to arthropods when arthropods bite infected animals or people.
 Many species of domestic animals and birds carry these viruses.

 Many arboviruses can cause encephalitis.
 The different types of encephalitis that result are usually named for the place the virus was discovered or the animal species that typically carries it.